Second Serbian Uprising: Background

 The First Serbian Uprising liberated the country for a significant time (1804–1813) from the Ottoman Empire; for the first time in three centuries, Serbs governed themselves without the supremacy of the Ottoman Empire or Habsburg Austria.
 After the failure of the First Serbian Uprising 1813, most commanders escaped to the Habsburg Monarchy, including Karađorđe Petrović, leader of the First Serbian Uprising.

-Only a few commanders Miloš Obrenović, Stanoje Glavaš etc. remained in Serbia trying by one specific diplomatic way to protect and share the destiny of the local people.
+Only a few commanders such as Miloš Obrenović and Stanoje Glavaš remained in Serbia.
+Obrenović for the most part used diplomatic way to protect and share the destiny of the local people.

-Miloš Obrenović surrendered to the Ottoman Turks and received the title of "obor-knez" ("senior leader").
+Obrenović surrendered to the Ottoman Turks and received the title of "obor-knez" ("senior leader") of his home district of Rudnik.
 Stanoje Glavaš also surrendered to the Turks and was made a supervisor of a road, but the Turks killed him after they became suspicious of him.
-Hadži Prodan Gligorijević knew the Turks would arrest him and so declared an uprising in 1814, but Obrenović felt the time was not right for an uprising and did not provide assistance.
+In mid–September 1814 a rebellion was launched by veteran Hadži-Prodan (1760–1825) in the Požega nahija.
+He was initially a rebel who surrendered to the Ottomans and was rewarded with a pardon, becoming a collaborator of the müsellim of Čačak in the Požega nahija.
+Following the capture and robbing of some Ottomans by his cousin in the village of Trnava, the Ottomans ended up blaming him as local Serbs rallied around him.
+Miloš Obrenović, another veteran, felt the time was not right for an uprising and did not provide assistance, instead aiding in the capture of the rebels.

 Hadži Prodan's Uprising soon failed and he fled to Austria.
 After the failure of this revolt, the Turks inflicted more persecution against the Serbs, such as high taxation, forced labor, and rape.
 In March 1815, Serbs had several meetings and decided upon a new revolt.